rpede/tutorial-react-ci/README.md

 **eslint** is something called a [linter](<https://en.wikipedia.org/wiki/Lint_(software)>).
 Linters are tools that can analyze source code for potential errors.
-They can also enforce stylistic rules for the source code to make sure the coding style is uniform, at least on the semantic level.
+They can also enforce stylistic rules for the source code to make sure the coding style is uniform.

 ### Modify the project

-To use it, we first need to add it to the project configuration.
+To use eslintt, we first need to add it to the project configuration.
 Luckily there is a tool that automates most of it.

-In a terminal, do:
+In a terminal within your IDE, do:

 ```sh
 npm init @eslint/config@latest